Tak (game): Endgame conditions

 The primary goal of Tak is to build a road from any edge of the board to the opposite edge.
 This can be accomplished using flat stones or capstones.
 Standing stones do not count as part of a road.
 When a road is built, the owner of the road is declared the winner.
-This is called a "road win".
 Roads do not have to be in a straight line, but stones can only connect when they are orthogonally adjacent (North, South, East, West) to one another.
 Stones cannot connect diagonally.

 If a player makes a move that results in a winning road for both players, the active player wins.
 This is called the Dragon clause, or a double road.

 If a road has not been built by either player, and the board is either fully covered or one player has run out of stones, the game ends and the flat stones of each player are counted.
 The player with the most flats wins.
 This is called a "flat win."
 Standing stones and capstones do not count, nor do captive stones underneath a stack regardless of the owner.

 If the flat count is equal when the game has gone to a flat decision a draw is declared.

-Variants

-Players have proposed numerous variations to the official rules and have developed unofficial terminology to describe these variations and the different states of game play, including the variant of "komi".